Back to Alpha Micro Pageant of Models | Alpha Micro Phun Machine @ Floodgap Retrobits

 Portrait, of the AM-1200XP, but the 1200B is the same.
 Admittedly, this is where the 64:64C analogy breaks down, since the form factor was intentionally the same and the two units from the outside looked pretty much identical.

 The front panel, however, is different.
 The reset button is a more stylish black recessed job, and a disk activity light was added; unlike the AM-1000, the specific variant letter is not stamped on the badge.
-The floppy drive in the AM-1200 series is the same as the AM-1000, using an AM-210 compatible FD controller, which is on an AM-220 board.
+The floppy drive in the AM-1200 series is equivalent to the AM-1000's, using an AM-210 compatible FD controller which is on an AM-220 board.

 Rear ports, first of the AM-1200B.
 The base 1200B has five serial ports, one of which is a DB-25 (for some reason) and the others being "DB-9" (DE-9), and a single parallel port.
 The VCR interface is on the right.
-The bottom right cover plate is for a Centronics-style external interface, which is connected but not in use on this unit.
+The bottom right cover plate is for a Centronics-style external SASI interface, close enough for early SCSI drives and emulators that can be configured to act like one.

 On the AM-1200XP (and AM-1200E), the port layout is the same but eight new ports are added on the lower right.